GDevelopApp/GDevelop-documentation/docs/gdevelop5/publishing/android_and_ios_with_cordova.md

 After that, navigate to your Cordova project's directory and type this on the command prompt or terminal:

-- `cordova platform add ios` if you want to export your game to iOS.
+- `cordova platform add ios@7.1` if you want to export your game to iOS.
 - `cordova platform add android@13` if you want to export your game to Android.

 This will create new folders on your project's directory: